Metaswitch/clearwater-readthedocs/Manual Install.md

 ### Clustering Sprout

-Sprout uses [Infinispan](http://www.jboss.org/infinispan/) as its registration datastore.
+Depending on the release you are using Sprout uses [memcached] (http://memcached.org) or [Infinispan](http://www.jboss.org/infinispan/) as its registration datastore.

+Up to and including release 28 (Lock Stock and Two Smoking Barrels), Sprout used memcached as the store.
+If using these releases, after installing the Sprout nodes you must reconfigure them to ensure they cluster together.
+To do this,

+*   edit the `/etc/clearwater/cluster_settings` file on each node to contain a single line of the form `memcached_servers=<sprout IP address>:11211,<sprout IP address>:11211,...` ensuring the order of the IP addresses is identical on each node
+*   restart sprout with `sudo service sprout stop`.

-After installing the sprout nodes, you must reconfigure the Infinispan processes on these nodes to cluster together.
+In releases 29 (Memento) and 30 (No Country for Old Men), Sprout used Infinispan.
+If using either of these releases, after installing the sprout nodes, you must reconfigure the Infinispan processes on these nodes to cluster together.
 To do this,

 *   open `/var/lib/infinispan/configuration/clustered.xml` for editing
 *   find the `initial_hosts` property and set it to a comma-separated list of the IP addresses in your sprout cluster, each appended with `[7800]` (the port number to communicate on)